 When I know where I am, my movements become routine.
 My familiarity slows me and from this position I feel my moves are planned, creating motion only to move in the same place, not to travel.
 I have learned the importance of taking chances with my movements.
 I accept that the majority meet with humiliating err, but a golden few are precise, and surprise even me with their accuracy.

 The places these movements take me are sacred.
 I cherish the pain in my shins and toes as it places me in my travel, giving me an unexpected opportunity to acknowledge my life and these sacred places toward which I blindly stride.

 Here is a photo I took of him on stage at Woodstock ’94.
 I could make an entire website around the incredible photos he took of me during this period of my life.
 I am fortunate that some of them can also illustrate my time Blind Melon.

-I love professionals, as the example, Danny adjusting the ISO and aperture without looking down, laughing and moving fluidly with his friends.
+I love professionals, as an example with the photo of the helecopter by Danny, below, where he adjusted the ISO and aperture without looking down, laughing and moving fluidly with his friends.
 Since he told me that he often dreams of manually adjusting the camera, I endeavored to learn the tool as fluently.
-Just look in this black and white photo, how he caught all these elements, a slight blur on the helicopter blade, the walkie-talkie-security leaning in to the frame, my hand up, and Chris Jones, the manager a Blind Melon and Guns and Roses, pushing me out of the landing.
+He caught all these elements, a slight blur on the helicopter blade, the walkie-talkie-security leaning in to the frame, my hand up, and Chris Jones, the manager a Blind Melon and Guns and Roses, pushing me out of the landing.